Cajun Seafood Boil with Garlic Butter Sauce

 - Add the seafood & corn.
 Gently nestle the snow crab clusters into the pot along with the shrimp and corn on the cob.
 Be sure that everything is fully submerged under the boil and carefully stir to ensure all ingredients are well combined.
 Continue boiling for another 5-7 minutes, cooking until the shrimp is pink.
 Meanwhile, prepare the garlic butter sauce.

 - Make the garlic butter sauce.
-On a separate burner, in a small saucepan over medium heat, combine the butter, garlic, lemon juice, Old Bay seasoning, parsley, Cajun seasoning, smoked paprika, and hot sauce- to taste.
+On a separate burner, in a small saucepan over medium heat, combine the butter, garlic, lemon juice, Old Bay seasoning, parsley, Creole Cajun seasoning, smoked paprika, and hot sauce- to taste.
 Stir all ingredients and simmer the sauce until the butter melts and the sauce is well combined, stirring often, about 5-7 minutes.
 Then remove from heat.

 - Assemble cajun seafood boil with sauce.
 Line an extra large baking sheet with foil/parchment paper (or newspaper if you’d like!).
 Use a spider strainer to remove the seafood boil contents from the pot and place onto the prepared baking sheet along with the hard boiled eggs (if using)- remove and discard the onion/lemon bits.
 Note: If you’d like your garlic butter sauce to be thinner, you can add some of the seafood boil broth to adjust to desired consistency.
 Now, this is the fun part!
 Pour the garlic butter sauce over the seafood boil ingredients.
 Then use your hands (fitted with disposable gloves if desired) to toss the sauce with everything, smothering every nook and cranny in sauce.